designhubz-org/react-widget-example/README.md

 ## `VirtualTryOn`

-This is a main component to show designhubz widget assisting virtual-tryon expeirence and display product in 3D.
+This is the main widget component that embeds the virtual-tryon and 3D experiences.

 ### Example